Mellanox/ufm_sdk_3.0/plugins/ufm-rest-rdma-Plugin/README.md

 will be located at / of your build server

 #To deploy the plugin on UFM Appliance:
-login as admin;
+login as admin
-run enable;
+run enable
-run config terminal;
+run config terminal
-make sure that UFM is running with show ufm status;
+make sure that UFM is running using
+`show ufm status`
-if UFM is down then run it with ufm start;
+if UFM is down then run it using
+`ufm start`
-make sure that NDT plugin is disabled with show ufm plugin;
-pull the plugin container with
+make sure that rest-rdma plugin is disabled using `show ufm plugin` pull the plugin container with
 `docker pull mellanox/ufm-plugin-rest-rdmа`
 run
-`ufm plugin ufm-plugin-rest-rdma add` to enable the plugin;
+`ufm plugin ufm-plugin-rest-rdma add` to enable the plugin

-check that plugin is up and running with
+check that plugin is up and running using
 `ufm plugin show`

 #To deploy the plugin with UFM (SA or HA), you should:
-install the latest version of UFM;
-run UFM with
+install the latest version of UFM run UFM with
-`/etc/init.d/ufmd start`;
+`/etc/init.d/ufmd start`
-pull the plugin container with
+pull the plugin container using
 `docker pull mellanox/ufm-plugin-rest-rdma`
-run
-`/opt/ufm/scripts/manage_ufm_plugins.py add -p rest-rdma` to enable the plugin;
+to enable the plugin run `/opt/ufm/scripts/manage_ufm_plugins.py add -p rest-rdma`;
-check that plugin is up and running with
+check that plugin is up and running using
 `docker ps`
 Log file ufm_rest_over_rdma.log is located in /opt/ufm/files/log on the host.
-Check that plugin is up and running with
+Check that plugin is up and running using
 `ufm plugin show`

 to start container as client run
-`docker run -d --network=host --privileged --name=ufm-plugin-rest-rdma --rm mellanox/ufm-plugin-rest-rdma:[version] client`
+`docker run -d --network=host --privileged --name=ufm-plugin-rest-rdma --rm -v /tmp/ibdiagnet:/tmp/ibdiagnet mellanox/ufm-plugin-rest-rdma:[version] client`

 to enter docker container run
 `docker exec -it ufm-plugin-ufm-rest bash`